 - Biodiversity and Evolutionary Biology

 - Functional biology

-Students can also choose from three minor course packages.
+Students can also choose from two minor course packages.
 It consists of broadening elective courses.

 Possible combinations between minors and majors are:

 - minor Economics and Business Administration - major General Biology

 - minor Research - major Biodiversity and Evolutionary Biology

 - minor Research - major Global Change Ecology

 The master’s dissertation is situated within the research area of the major course package you have chosen.
 Most master’s dissertations fit the current national or international (research) projects.
 However, the master’s dissertation can also exploit the results of specific projects or it can even have a prospective character regarding future projects.